matloff/regtools/UnbalancedClasses.md

 even larger on data with weaker features.

-Consider for instance a balanced 2-class setting in which the features have almost no predictive power, with class probabilities 0.75 and 0.25.
+Consider for instance a balanced 2-class setting in which the features have almost no predictive power, with true class probabilities 0.75 and 0.25.
 Then (aside from overfitting issues), our correct classification rate would be 50% from the balanced data but would jump to 75% with the adjustment formula.